rojanka/rojanka-rojanka.github.io/about.md

 permalink: /about/
 ---

-This is mostly a place for me to publish notes on what I'm doing (for work or otherwise).
+This is mostly a space for me to publish notes about my experiments and goings-on (for work or otherwise).

 ### Contact me